razzer1114/MuOnline_item_upgrade_cost_calculator/README_MUOnline_item_upgrade_cost_calculator.md

 Contributions are welcome.
 Possible ways to contribute include:

 - verifying game mechanics;
-- correcting transition rules;
-- adding new upgrade systems;
+- adding new upgrade systems, like wings using the wing thing;
 - improving mathematical derivations;
 - adding tests and examples;
 - implementing visualization or a web calculator.